What is Azure Logic Apps?

 - Process and route orders across on-premises systems and cloud services.

 - Send email notifications with Office 365 when events happen in various systems, apps, and services.

 - Move uploaded files from an SFTP or FTP server to Azure Storage.

 - Monitor tweets for a specific subject, analyze the sentiment, and create alerts or tasks for items that need review.

 To build enterprise integration solutions with Azure Logic Apps, you can choose from a growing gallery with 200+ connectors, which include services such as Azure Service Bus, Functions, and Storage; SQL, Office 365, Dynamics, Salesforce, BizTalk, SAP, Oracle DB, file shares, and more.
 Connectors provide triggers, actions, or both for creating logic apps that securely access and process data in real time.

 How does Logic Apps work?

 Every logic app workflow starts with a trigger, which fires when a specific event happens, or when new available data meets specific criteria.
-Many triggers include basic scheduling capabilities so that you can specify how regularly your workloads run.
-For more custom scheduling scenarios, start your workflows with the Schedule trigger.
-Learn more about how to build schedule-based workflows.
+Many triggers provided by the connectors in Logic Apps include basic scheduling capabilities so that you can set up how regularly your workloads run.
+For more complex scheduling or advanced recurrences, you can use a Recurrence trigger as the first step in any workflow.
+Learn more about schedule-based workflows.